by Abylene Chalmers

 In the early 2000's we moved from the hustle and bustle of inner city Wellington, where I was a busy barista, and Brett was a gardener, to one of New Zealand's most isolated places.
 Situated as far north as you can drive on the South Islands West Coast, Karamea is a small village with around 850 permanent residents.
 It is a beautiful place that has a unique growing climate, and boasts sunshine hours more comparable to Nelson than the rest of the Coast.
 Bordered by the Kahurangi National Park and with the Heaphy Track at its doorstep, Karamea is encircled by ancient rainforest, helping to give it an (almost) subtropical climate.

 In Wellington's vibrant cafe scene I had not only learnt how to make a damn good cup of coffee, but was also able to expand on my love of sharing good, wholesome food.
 However once in Karamea, my occupation took an unexpected turn when I tried my hand at working in a commercial tomato farm.
 Here I learned the ins and outs of growing tender edibles from seed all the way to harvest.
 At the same time we were converting a hectare of farmland into organic gardens and orchards, while renovating an extremely run down bungalow.
-This new property, providing the perfect conditions for a sizeable gardening bug to grow even bigger.
+This new property provided the perfect conditions for a sizeable gardening bug to grow even bigger.

 Cuisines & Influences

-The food I cook for my family is shaped by the seasons and the harvests from our garden, so that I can feed my family the most nourishing and local produce possible while also knowing it is fresh and organic.
+The food I cook is shaped by the seasons and the harvests from our garden, so I can feed my family the most nourishing and local produce possible while also knowing it is fresh and organic.
 We go fishing occasionally in the summertime and sometimes eat the fish we have caught, but for now the recipes on this site are purely vegetarian, as that is where my expertise lies, and it is how we eat most of the time.

 My cooking style is to create healthy yet indulgent wholefood in a rustic seasonal manner.
 A typical meal at our house is a spread of bread or flatbreads, a main dish or small dishes of tapas style food all stemming from that days garden harvest, and finally a selection of condiments.